zuozhenggh/learning-library/solutions-library/ebs-move-improve/migrate/migrate.md

 ![](./images/34.png " ")

-**Note:** Do not close the SSH connection until the backup has finnised.
+**Note:** Do not close the SSH connection until the backup is completed.

 The script performs the following tasks:

   - Validates OS level authentications.
   - Validates whether the Oracle Database version is certified.
   - Validates whether the database is archivelog enabled.
   - Validates whether mandatory patches are present.
   - Creates a database backup.
   - Executes remote calls to the application tier to create a tar package containing the application files.
     For Oracle E-Business Suite Release 12.2, the tar package includes the contents of the EBSapps directory on the run file system, including the APPL_TOP directory, the COMMON_TOP directory, the OracleAS 10.1.2 directory, and a packaged version of the Oracle Fusion Middleware home.
 For Oracle E-Business Suite Release 12.1.3, the tar package includes the contents of the APPL_TOP, COMMON_TOP, OracleAS 10.1.2, and OracleAS 10.1.3 directories.
   - Transfers the application tier tar package and database backup to a new bucket in your Oracle Cloud Infrastructure Backup Service account associated with your Oracle Cloud Infrastructure tenancy.

 If the script indicates that a validation failed, you can review the log files in the RemoteClone/logs directory to help identify which value failed validation.